Financial Aid: How to Pay for Business School

 Although there are different types of loans, the most common federal student loan is the Stafford Loan.
-Stafford Loans include both the Federal Family Education Loan (FFEL) Program and the William D. Ford Federal Direct Loan (Direct Loan) Program.
+Stafford Loans include the William D. Ford Federal Direct Loan (Direct Loan) Program.
 These programs are dispersed directly to students, and depending on the student's financial situation, they can be subsidized or unsubsidized.
 Loan amounts are also need-based, and will be distributed accordingly.

 Private loans are another common type of student loan.
 These loans offer higher limits and no payments until graduation, but interest starts to accrue immediately upon loan distribution.
 Both students and parents are allowed to take private student loans, which are a better alternative than credit card debt.

 You'll need to complete federal forms, such as the FAFSA, to obtain private loans.
 Eligibility often depends on you or your parents' credit score.
 Having a credit score above 650 will increase your chances of being approved for a private loan.
 Interest rates and fees are based on your credit score, so it is often better to apply with a cosigner to achieve a lower rate.

 PLUS Loans, which are distributed through the FFEL and Direct Loan programs, are geared toward parents.
 You must be a dependent student enrolled at least half time in an undergraduate program in order for your parents to qualify for this type of loan.